huggingface/community-events/gradio-blocks/README.md

 Once a model has been picked from the choices above, you can share a model in a Space using Gradio

 Read more about how to add Gradio spaces [here](https://huggingface.co/blog/gradio-spaces).

 Steps to add Gradio Spaces to the Gradio Blocks Party org
 - Create a account on Hugging Face
-- Join the Gradio Blocks Party Org
+- Join the Gradio Blocks Party Organization by clicking Join Organization Button in the Org Page
 - Once approved add your space using the Gradio SDK